iamsethi/cucumber-selenium/RCICD.md

 ########################Windows- Hyper V settings ,imp Restart docker after that########################
-Open Hyper-V Manager (Windows search : “Hyper-V …”)
+Open Hyper-V Manager (Windows search : ï¿½Hyper-V ï¿½ï¿½)
 Go to Virtual Switch Manager on the right side.
 Go to DockerNAT then choose Connection type -> to External network -> #which interface you deside.
 Restart docker